Andrea Lam

 Piano

-Andrea Lam was a Semifinalist in the 2009 Van Cliburn Competition, Silver Medalist in the 2009 San Antonio Piano Competition, and winner of the ABC’s ‘Young Performer of the Year’ Award in the Keyboard section, and the Yale Woolsey Hall Competition.
-Recently appointed Lecturer in Piano at the Melbourne Conservatorium of Music, Andrea holds degrees from both the Yale, and the Manhattan Schools of Music.
-Recordings include Mozart concerti with the Tasmanian Symphony Orchestra, with cellist Matt Haimovitz (Pentatone Oxingale), and as part of New York’s acclaimed Claremont Trio.
-Pianist for violinist Emily Sun on the ARIA-nominated album Nocturnes (ABC Classics), earning a rare 5 star review in The Australian and described as “a winner on every count” (Sydney Morning Herald), Andrea’s next album features solo piano works by Matthew Hindson, due for 2024 release.
+Lecturer in Piano at Melbourne Conservatorium of Music (University of Melbourne) and board director of the Australian National Academy of Music, Andrea Lam was a Semifinalist in the 2009 Van Cliburn Competition, Silver Medalist in the 2009 San Antonio Piano Competition, and winner of the ABC’s ‘Young Performer of the Year’ Award in the Keyboard section, and the Yale Woolsey Hall Competition.
+She holds degrees from both the Yale, and the Manhattan Schools of Music.
+In addition to Hindson’s Sad Piano (ABC Classic), recordings include Mozart concerti with the Tasmanian Symphony Orchestra; with cellist Matt Haimovitz for Pentatone, on New York City based Claremont Trio’s celebrated recordings (where she was pianist from 2010-2020) and as pianist on the 2022 ARIA-nominated album Nocturnes (ABC Classics), described as “a winner on every count” (Sydney Morning Herald) and earning a rare 5-star review in The Australian.

 www.andrealam.com